folded-ear/CookBook/README.md

 ## Run (For Production)

-That self-running JAR from the build and test section is perfect.
+That self-running JAR from the Build and Test section is perfect.
 Except you also need Google Auth secrets, DNS configuration, the right hostnames, the `package.json` config, and a bunch of mess.
 All of which is normal "host this thing" boilerplate and has nothing to do with Foodinger.
 So figure it out. :)